The first ever domesticated lizard! There are now more than 100 unique color morphs thanks to selective breeding.

 - Aside from bearded dragons, leopard geckos are possibly the most popular and most widely domesticated pet reptile in the world!

 - Leopard geckos can drop and regrow their large, fatty tails as a defense mechanism!
-If a leopard gecko feels threatened or is being chased by a predator, they can sever their own tail in a process known as autotomy and make a quick escape.
+If a leopard gecko feels threatened or is being chased by a predator, it can sever its own tail in a process known as autotomy and make a quick escape.
 It takes a few weeks for the tail to grow back, and the new tail will usually have a different pattern or slightly different color from the original one.

 - Leopard geckos, unlike the majority of gecko species, are terrestrial rather than arboreal.
 This means they prefer staying low to the ground and aren’t very strong climbers.

-Leopard geckos are perhaps most well-known for their unique leopard-like spots.
+Leopard geckos are perhaps most well known for their unique leopard-like spots.
 The typical “wild type” leopard gecko is primarily yellow with small brown or black spots evenly distributed throughout its head, body, and tail.
 As hatchlings, these spots look more like horizontal stripes or bands, but they gradually spread out into spots as the gecko grows into its adult size.

-While the typical yellow and brown wild-type geckos are the most common, nowadays, there is more than 100 distinct leopard gecko “morphs,” which are like distinct breeds developed through careful, repeated selective breeding.
+While the typical yellow and brown wild-type geckos are the most common, nowadays, there are more than 100 distinct leopard gecko “morphs,” which are like distinct breeds developed through careful, repeated selective breeding.
 Some of the possible color variations include patternless geckos and albino geckos, and geckos with orange, red, white, lavender, and even solid black coloring are becoming more prevalent.

 Leopard geckos are an average-sized species as far as geckos go.
 As hatchlings, they are only 3 to 4 inches long and only weigh a few grams.
 They grow fairly quickly, though, and they reach their full size at around 18 months old.
 An adult leopard gecko is between 7 and 11 inches long and weighs anywhere from 50 to 80 grams, with females being slightly smaller than males on average.